• Skip to main content

 READ MORE: What lens am I looking at myself through?

-My entire life, so far, has been me, in relation to my job, my family, my hobbies, my writing, my side businesses.
+My entire life, so far, has been me, in relation to my job, my family, my hobbies, my writing, and my side businesses.
 I have used all of this to run away from me.
-I am too busy to face me.
-Too busy to understand my strengths and areas of opportunities.
+I am too busy to face myself.
+Too busy to understand my strengths and areas of opportunity.
 Too busy to face my depression.

 And then, one day, I was up against the wall, and only saw three choices.